-If you need to arrange roadside assistance for yourself, Ford Motor Company will reimburse a reasonable amount.
+If you need to arrange roadside assistance for yourself, Ford Motor Company will reimburse a reasonable amount and for towing to the nearest dealership with 35 miles.
 To obtain reimbursement information, U.S. Ford or Mercury vehicles customers call 1-800-241-3673; Lincoln vehicle customers call 1-800-521-4140.
+Customers will be asked to submit their original receipts.